SubhamSS/AI-Peg-Solitaire/README.md

 of the hole from the board’s center

 # Results

+For 5 x 5 board:
 <img src="Git images/5_5_train.jpg" width="900">

+For 7 x 7 board:
 <img src="Git images/7_7_train.jpg" width="900">

 # Setting up